pecker-io/karate-grpc/README.md

 ## Why need Redis?

-> When your project have many protobuf jar package dependency, every compile will spend more time.
+Using redis is optional, but caching descriptor sets may save compile time, especially when your project has many protobuf jar package dependencies.

-So, use Redis to save descriptor sets which every generate.

 Uses jedis-mock so you don't even need to install Redis.